RebinMA/KHCR/README.md

 # Kurdish Handwritten Character Recognition Using CNN in TensorFlow

-Kurdish Handwritten Character Recognition Using CNN in TensorFlow
+Kurdish Handwritten Character Recognition Using CNN in TensorFlow.